How can I place a bid?

 Once the auctioneer has announced you are the high bidder AND you and the seller of the property have both signed the purchase contract, you have agreed to purchase the property.
 There is no rescission or “cooling off period” once you and the seller have both executed the purchase contract.
 Termination of the contract could result in a loss of the earnest money deposit and the purchase contract terms shall determine the buyer rights to terminate.
-They vary by state and by auction terms.
-That is why it is important for you to conduct all of your research and inspections prior to bidding on the property, including the purchase contract.
-Please review the auction terms and conditions and purchase contract on the property details page of your desired home for more information.
+Termination rights vary by state and by the specific purchase and sale contract used.

 How long will each auction last?

 Generally online bidding is open for 2-5 days.
-Bidding end dates in multiple asset auctions are staggered by property by a couple minutes so buyers can bid on multiple properties effectively.
+With online auctions only, bidding end dates in multiple asset auctions are staggered by property by a couple minutes so buyers can bid on multiple properties effectively.
 If multiple bids are placed in the final minute of bidding, the online auction will automatically extend by five minutes in order to allow last second bidders to compete until a winner is established.